SharePoint/sp-dev-docs/docs/spfx/debug-in-vscode.md

 ### Debug Extension solution using hosted workbench

-Debuging an Extension in a hosted workbench is very similar to the steps for a Web Part with a few key differences.
+Debugging an Extension in a hosted workbench is very similar to the steps for a Web Part with a few key differences.

 1. Open launch.json, and update the `url` property under the *Hosted workbench* configuration to your SharePoint site URL.